UK leadership hopefuls vow to succeed where May failed on Brexit

 But it won her no converts and sparked a party coup attempt that forced May to walk away before she was pushed out.

-"I am conscious the Conservative Party wants someone who they believe is very enthusiastic about Brexit," Rudd told The Daily Telegraph.

-Johnson is a popular figure viewed by many Conservatives as their best answer to Farage.
+Johnson is a popular figure viewed by many Conservatives as the party´s best answer to Farage.

 Parliamentary party members will begin whittling down the field of contenders to a final two on June 10.

-Hancock is view as one of the dark horses who might make it through a crowded field of more than a dozen names.
+Hancock is view as one of the dark horses who might make it through a crowded field that is expected to include more than a dozen names.